Teenage dogs at the vet and how you can help them cope can be challenging at the best of times and vet visits can be daunting.

 Teach impulse control: Typical exercises for this are look at me, hand target, wait, or lie down.
 The one I like most is ‘Doggie Zen’ (sorry I really cannot remember where I got it from) but for me it works like this: You ask your dog to sit, show the dog the treat, hold your hand with the treat at arm length away from your eyes at eye level and wait until the dog takes the eyes off the treat and looks at you.
 You have to be quiet.
 If your dog jumps up calmly put your hand with the treat behind your back and start again.
 Once you get eye contact, click or say yes and reward.
 In the beginning you reward for every glance!
 That is not a cued behaviour but a relaxation exercise.

-A gentle massage or listening to music such as Through a Dog’s Ear are other ways of promoting calm and relaxation.
+Also, a gentle massage or listening to music such as Through a Dog’s Ear are other ways of promoting calm and relaxation.

-In my opinion calm is more than just a behaviour and while we can and should teach preliminary behaviours such as ‘go to mat’, ‘doggie Zen’, ‘wait’, ‘pay attention’ or ‘lie down’ calm is a state of mind.
-Our dogs can only reach this state of mind if their physical, mental and social needs are met and if they live in an environment that promotes calmness
+In my opinion calm is more than just a behaviour and while we can and should teach preliminary behaviours such as ‘go to mat’, doggie Zen, ‘wait’, ‘pay attention’ or ‘lie down’ calm is a state of mind.
+Our dogs can only reach this state of mind if their physical, mental and social needs are met and if they live in an environment that promotes calmness.